-AC Transit currently has (24) zero-emission buses comprised of (19) hydrogen fuel cell electric and (5) battery electric buses.
-The fuel cell ZEB fleet operates out of the Oakland (Division 4) and Emeryville (Division 2) facilities.
+AC Transit closed out December 2022 with (42) zero-emission buses in service comprised of (35) hydrogen fuel cell and (7) battery electric buses.
+The fuel cell ZEB fleet operates out of Oakland (Division 4) and Emeryville (Division 2).
 The battery electric ZEB fleet operates out of Oakland only.

-In June 2021, the District released its first Zero Emission Transit Bus Technology Analysis publication.
-The second volume was released in December of 2021 that was an enhanced version to include ZEB infrastructure operations and maintenance (O&M) costs, reinventing ZEB workforce training, and performance trends comparing future releases.
+In June 2022, the District released version 3 of the Zero Emission Transit Bus Technology Analysis (ZETBTA).
 The study compares fuel cell and battery electric ZEB technology in a true side-by-side comparison by operating ZEBs from the same bus manufacturer, in the same service environment, and by the same transit agency.
 This study also includes a comparison of diesel, diesel hybrid and fuel cell dominant bus propulsion technologies.
-During 2021, the District also completed the FTA Grant project for the pilot operation of the first 60-foot fuel cell electric bus in partnership with CalStart and New Flyer.
+Version 4 of the ZETBTA study was presented to the Board on January 25, 2023.
+Going forward an annual ZETBTA report will be presented to the Board in June.